sudev/sudev.github.com/_posts/2013-03-22-nitcfedora.markdown

 This will help you to configure your system to download packages from NITC fosscell fedora mirror.

-Use the following command to create a file inside the folder /etc/yum.repos.d
+Login as root in your system and use the following command to create a file inside the folder /etc/yum.repos.d
 {% highlight bash %}
-sudo touch /etc/yum.repos.d/fosscellfedora
+touch /etc/yum.repos.d/fosscellfedora
 {% endhighlight %}

 Copy and paste the folowing code into the created file using your favourite editor.